nbaig-dev/nbaig-dev.github.io/content/pages/about/index.md

 social_media_card = "social_cards/about.jpg"
 +++

-## 14+ years of experience in Full Stack Web Development.
+## 14+ years of experience in Backend Web Development.

 #### You should hire me because
 - You want someone to own build and deliver projects